 - If a Time (Hrs) or Quantity is reported, but the activity is not set to "Finished," the scheduled length of the activity block will be adjusted based on the reported values provided.

 Additional information on Time Based Reporting can be found here.

 2) Activity Status Dialog

-PlanetTogether is intended to allow users to interact with the data in whatever format or configuration comfortable for them.
-Where the Operation Header might be more comfortable for users who are accustomed to working with spreadsheets and tables, the Gantt may be preferred for ease of use.
+PlanetTogether is intended to allow users to interact with the data in whatever format or configuration is comfortable.
+For example, where the Operation Header might be more comfortable for users accustomed to working with spreadsheets and tables, the Gantt may be preferred for ease of use.

 Instead of double-clicking on an Operation on the Gantt, the Activity Status dialog can be opened by right-clicking the Activity and selecting "Activity Status" From here, the vast majority of the same options are available, except for the option to enable Time Based Reporting.

 In this dialog, users can update the Production Status of the activity (explained in the previous section).
 In addition, users can report the Quantities of items or a Time of production to update the status of the activity.

 3) Activity Scheduling Grid